grempe/grempe.github.io/keys.md

 [Minisign](https://jedisct1.github.io/minisign/){:target="_blank"} is a 'dead simple tool to sign files and verify signatures'.

-Any files I may sign with `minisign` with be accompanied by a corresponding `*.minisig` file.
+Any files I may sign with Minisign with be accompanied by a corresponding `*.minisig` file.

-You can verify the signature using my `minisign` public key:
+You can verify the signature using my Minisign public key:

-`RWQoTKyaaWHgW90HtwGvvCCTqmTGcUTiEeW+YHxdE4t+ijBEONfEPlpO`
+{% highlight text %}
+RWQoTKyaaWHgW90HtwGvvCCTqmTGcUTiEeW+YHxdE4t+ijBEONfEPlpO
+{% endhighlight %}

 {% highlight text %}
 # example usage to verify a file